firolightfog/Yolow/README.md

 A tricky 4-step sequencer that returns one of the 5 input sources according to the knob selections.
 To advance the step you need a clock (see CLK).
 Red LEDs indicate the active step, yellow LEDs indicate the currently selected input.
 Setting any of the knobs to zero will randomly forward one of the input sources. <-- See a VCV selection demo here: [demo/Demo_SeqP5.vcvs](demo/Demo_SeqP5.vcvs).-->

 ### RouteSeq
 It is a versatile sequencer that can act as a switch.
-Without a polyphonic in you can dial eight notes (C-4 to D#5) and you can also set the the time spent there.
-Hence you can create an 8-steps pattern or a 128-steps pattern if you whish.
-It a polyphonic input is provided then the left knobs allow you to select one of the channels and the module will return that.
-In a nutshell... but you better give it a try instead of waiting for a proper operational manual.
+The right column of knobs allows you to set the time spent at a ccertain step.
+Hence you can create an 8-steps pattern or a 128-steps pattern, or anything in between.
+If a polyphonic input is provided then the left knobs allow you to select one of the channels and the module will return that.
+Without providing a polyphonic input the left column of knobs allow you to dial specific CVs.
+(See the context menu for alternative ranges.)

+But you better give it a try instead of waiting for a proper operational manual.
 See a VCV selection demo here: [demo/Demo_RouteSeq_with_BogAudio.vcvs](demo/Demo_RouteSeq_with_BogAudio.vcvs).

+One more thing: if you put multiple RouteSeq modules next to each other then they share the clock of the very left one!

 -----

 ### MKnob
 A simple fix voltage provider module.
 The context menu offers
 - Quantize: `nope` / `octave` / `notes`
-- Range: `0V to 10V` or `-5V to 5V`
+- Range: `0V to 10V`, `-10V to 10V`, `0V to 1V`, or `-5V to 5V`
 - Poly channels: limiting polyphonic output from 1 to 4 channels if needed

 If no poly output or quantization is needed then go for [VCV 8vert](https://library.vcvrack.com/Fundamental/8vert) instead.
 It's the standard module to provide fix voltages.